The cost-of-living crisis

 Answering your questions

 The Russian invasion of Ukraine also affected the price of certain products, such as wheat and sunflower oil.
-Rising oil and gas prices doesn’t just affect our energy bills and the price of petrol and diesel at the pumps, it also affects packaging costs (as plastics are made from oil) and distribution costs.
+When oil and gas prices rise, it doesn't just affect our energy bills and the price of petrol and diesel at the pumps, it also affects packaging costs (as plastics are made from oil) and distribution costs.
 So, higher oil prices have helped increase the price of other goods.

-Rising interest rates have resulted in higher mortgages for people on a variable rate mortgage and are feeding through into some rental costs.
+Rising interest rates have resulted in higher mortgages for people on a variable rate mortgage and for people whose fixed rate deal has run out.
+Higher interest rates are also feeding through into higher rental costs for some.
 People are also feeling the squeeze because wages haven’t kept up with inflation.

 What is inflation and why does it impact cost of living?